GMPF privacy notice

 - Monitor the quality of our services to you and train our staff in best practice

 - Test calculation updates, identify software faults and test new software functionality.

 We hold two types of data about a person.
 In the data protection rules these are called ‘personal data’ and ‘special category data’.

-Some examples of the personal data we would normally hold about members include:
+Some examples of the personal data we would normally hold about members or other potential beneficiaries include:

 - Contact details – your name, address, telephone number and email address